Birational geometry and localisation of categories: Introduction

+Section \ref{sbr} discusses variants of Koll\'ar's notion of rational chain connectedness (which goes back to Chow under the name of linear connectedness), recalls classical theorems of Murre, Chow and van der Waerden, states new theorems of Gabber including the one proven in Appendix \ref{gabber}, and draws some consequences in Theorem \ref{c3.5}.
+Section \ref{s7} discusses some applications, among which we like to mention the existence of a ``universal birational quotient'' of the fundamental group of a smooth variety admitting a smooth compactfication (\S \ref{kan}).
+We finish with a few open questions in \S \ref{s7.7}.

 This paper grew out of the preprint \cite{birat}, where some of its results were initially proven.
-Indeed \cite{birat} contained a mix of results on birational categories, pure birational motives and triangulated birational motives; after a long period of gestation, we decided that the best was to separate the present results, which have little to do with motives, from the rest of the work.
-Meanwhile, a better understanding of the localisation techniques that had been used in \cite{birat} led to \cite{loc} on abstract localisation theorems.
+We decided that the best was to separate the present results, which have little to do with motives, from the rest of that work.
+Let us end with a word on the relationship between $S_b^{-1}\Sm$ and the $\A^1$-homotopy category of schemes $\sH$ of Morel-Voevodsky \cite{mv}.
+One of the main results of Asok and Morel in \cite{a-m} is a proof of the following conjecture of Morel in the proper case (\loccit Th.
+2.4.3):

-Meanwhile again, results of \cite{birat} have started to be used, notably in \cite{hk,kmp,kl,zetamot}.
-We now plan to provide a final version of \cite{birat} soon.
-However, the localisation of the Morel-Voevodsky $\A^1$-homotopy category of schemes $\sH(F)$ \cite{mv} with respect to $S_r$ should also be studied, as well as that of Morel-Voevodsky's effective stable $\A^1$-homotopy category of schemes.

-For the latter, this is very likely any ``chunk" of the slice filtration of \cite{voesli}; this analogy was pointed out to us early on by Chunck Weibel.
-Actually, recent results of Voevodsky, Levine and \O stv\ae r-R\"ondigs probably imply that the functor

-induced by the ``Suslin complex" functor $C_*:\sS\sH^{S^1}(F)\to DM^\eff(F)$ from the Morel-Voevodsky homotopy category of $S^1$-spectra to Voevodsky's triangulated category of effective motivic complexes is an equivalence of categories if $F$ is of characteristic $0$ (the above-mentioned results imply at the very least that this functor is essentially surjective, see \cite[Th.
-3.5.15]{pelaez}).

-On the other hand, the study of the natural functor $S_r^{-1}\Sm(F)\to S_r^{-1}\sH(F)$ promises to be intriguing, if one compares Theorem \ref{T1} with the following conjecture of F. Morel:

 \begin{Conj}[ {\cite[p.
 386]{morel}}] If $X$ is a smooth variety, the natural map

 is surjective and identifies the right hand side with the quotient of the set $X(F)$ by the equivalence relation generated by